Are We There Yet? (TV series)

-Are We There Yet? is an American television sitcom, which ran on TBS for three seasons from June 2, 2010, to March 1, 2013.
-Based on the 2005 feature film of the same name, it revolves around a family dealing with normal family situations plus adapting to a new family setup after a divorced mother remarries.
+Are We There Yet? is an American television sitcom that ran on TBS for three seasons from June 2, 2010, to March 1, 2013.
+Based on and a spin-off of the 2005 feature film of the same name, the show is considered the third and final installment in the titular franchise.
+The series centered around a family dealing with normal family situations plus adapting to a new family setup after a divorced mother remarries.
 Ice Cube, Ali LeRoi, Matt Alvarez, Vince Totino, and Joe Roth served as the show's executive producers.

 Premise

 The series takes place in a continuity different from that of the films Are We There Yet? and Are We Done Yet?, and centers on the blended Kingston-Persons of Seattle facing the challenges of everyday life in a new blended family.
 Nick Persons (Terry Crews) and Suzanne Kingston-Persons (Essence Atkins) have been married for 6 months and former athlete Nick has sold his sports-memorabilia shop and taken a job in information technology.
-He is still trying to figure out his role in the family and bond with Suzanne's two children: Lindsey, who's forever texting on her cell phone, and Kevin, who's usually seen playing video games or playing with his best friend Troy.
+He is still trying to figure out his role in the family and bond with Suzanne's two children: Lindsey (Teala Dunn), who's forever texting on her cell phone, and Kevin (Coy Stewart), who's usually seen playing video games or playing with his best friend Troy.
 The kids' father is Suzanne's ex-husband Frank Kingston, who has a new wife and son.
-Suzanne herself has a very hectic schedule as a party planner.
+Suzanne herself has a busy schedule as a party planner.
 Nick's mother (Telma Hopkins) is not happy about her son's recent marriage or her new role as a grandmother and has a hard time getting along with her new daughter-in-law.
+On occasion, Nick will have an encounter with Suzanne's older Black Ops brother Terrence (Ice Cube) who reminds him to treat Suzanne right as Terrence also does check-ins with the rest of the family.

 The series draws its humor from everyday family situations.
 Though sharing the title and characters from the original film, the story is more similar to the storyline of its sequel, Are We Done Yet? as opposed to Are We There Yet?.